Endeavor (non-profit): History

 In 2007, MercadoLibre was the first Endeavor company to go public on NASDAQ.

 In 2008, Wences Casares, one of the first Endeavor entrepreneurs, joined its board of directors.
-In 2009, Endeavor co-founder Linda Rottenberg co-chairs the World Economic Forum on the Middle East, held in Egypt.
+In 2009, Endeavor co-founder Linda Rottenberg co-chairs the World Economic Forum on the Middle East, in Egypt.
 In the same year, Endeavor received a commitment of $10 million from the Omidyar Network.

 Also in 2009, Endeavor launched its Mentor Capital Program, Global 25 Program, Endeavor Jordan, and Endeavor's Center for High-Impact Entrepreneurship research arm.

 Evaluation

-As of June 1, 2019, Charity Navigator rates Endeavor as 4 out of 4 stars based on data from FY2017.
+As of August 2023, Charity Navigator rates Endeavor as 3 out of 4 stars.